SULFUR AND SULFUR-CONTAINING AMINO ACIDS

 I. INTRODUCTION

 Sulfur is one of the most abundant and important minerals in the human body.
-It is a yang mineral and a male mineral.
+It is a warm or yang, fiery mineral and a masculine mineral.
+One name for it is the cleansing power.

 QUALITIES OF SULFUR